 Pay the Applicable Fee.
 For applicants age 16 and older, the passport application fee is $110 made payable to the U.S. Department of State plus an acceptance fee (for non-renewal or first-time adult passport applicants) of $25 made payable to the Postmaster, totaling $135.
 During application, a passport card can be issued for an additional $30 passport fee.
 An expedited passport application will add an extra $60 fee plus overnight delivery costs.

 Routine service is usually around 6-8 weeks.
 Expedited service is approximately 2-4 weeks, plus mailing time.
 Because unforeseen events can delay routine service, the U.S. Department of State suggests that you choose expedited service if you need your passport within 10 weeks.

 The passport card is a wallet-size card that can only be used for land and sea travel between the United States and Canada, Mexico, the Caribbean, and Bermuda.
 Because the passport card is not valid for any air travel, High Point University requires travelers on all international study abroad programs carry the traditional passport book.

-NOTE: The High Point University Passport ID card is not an official, government issued, travel document.
+The High Point University Passport ID card is not an official, government issued, travel document.
 You must have a valid U.S. passport to participate in any of High Point University’s international programs.
-In addition, your passport must be valid for at least six (6) months beyond your scheduled return date.
-If you do not have a passport, your passport has expired, or your passport will soon expire, you should start the application process now!

 While you may have traveled abroad before, you may not know that traveling abroad as a student may be different.
 Many times, it can be easy and free to enter another country as a tourist, especially when you stay only for a short period of time.
 When the purpose of your travel is to study, however, the process for entering many countries changes.
 Some require residency permits, or visas, to enter and reside in the country.